m7a/lo-banana-pi-m2p-edu/README.md

 Result
 :   Produces an image containing an OS as close to a “proper” Debian as
     possible.
-Aside from the scripts provided here, only one non-Debian component is used: The `u-boot-sunxi-with-spl.bin` is still taken from armbian.
+Aside from the scripts provided here, only one non-Debian component is used: The `u-boot-sunxi-with-spl.bin` from armbian.

 This new approach consists of three major stages: